 Common Uses For A Knife When Backpacking

 And, if you want more proof that you need a knife when backpacking or hiking, just remember Aaron Raulston’s story of having to cut off his own hand when it got lodged under a boulder and he was alone.
-I actually reviewed his book here.
+I recently reviewed his book here.

 In the grand scheme of things, what is an extra 4 or 5 ounces for a solid pocketknife?
 Especially when it could mean not just comfort and convenience, but life and death.